fnproject/tutorials/FlowSaga/README.md

 This tutorial is based on [Thom Leggett's "Serverless Sagas with Fn Flow" blog post](https://medium.com/fnproject/serverless-sagas-with-fn-flow-d8199b608b12).

-In this tutorial we’ll use Fn Flow with the [saga](http://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) pattern to build a fault-tolerant, polyglot, serverless travel booking app.
+In this tutorial we’ll use Fn Flow with the [saga pattern](http://www.cs.cornell.edu/andru/cs711/2002fa/reading/sagas.pdf) to build a fault-tolerant, polyglot, serverless travel booking app.
+We will write a scalable, fault-tolerant function to book a trip that consists of a flight, a hotel booking and a car rental.

 >If you are not familiar with the notion of a saga we encourage you to watch the brilliant talk by [Caitie McCaffrey](https://twitter.com/caitie) where she explains what a saga is and how it can help write reliable distributed systems.
 We’re going to borrow the travel agent example from this talk and implement it using Fn Flow.

+>If video is more your medium then you can watch us present [this tutorial at Java One](https://www.youtube.com/watch?v=EPhF-__p0Sk).
+Otherwise follow along here and enjoy!

 ## Before you begin